Human Body

 a.
 The Brain

-Function: Acts as a bridge — passes information from the spinal cord up to the cerebrum, and passes commands from the cerebrum down to the spinal cord.
+- Acts as a bridge — passes information from the spinal cord up to the cerebrum and commands from cerebrum down to spinal cord

 b.
 Spinal Cord